arox7/event_betting/SETUP.md

    - Check if Kalshi API is accessible
    - Try switching between demo and production

+5. **"AI features not working"**
+   - Check if GEMINI_API_KEY is set in your .env file
+   - Verify the API key is valid
+   - Check your internet connection

 ### Demo vs Production

 - **Demo**: Safe testing environment with fake money